 The typical lighting setup for a shoot is a three-light setup focused on the "talent", the people being filmed.
 This is called a Key and Fill system.

-There a variety of fixtures used for lighting a shoot.
+There are variety of fixtures used for lighting a shoot.
 A common feature is small size for portability and high intensity for sufficient illumination with only a few instruments.